 The strength of the CCF lies within the educational partnership between the MoD and the participating schools.
-A school cannot run a successful CCF contingent without the full support of the Governing Body and the Head.
+A school cannot run a successful CCF contingent without the full support of the Governance structure and the Headteacher.
 In return for the school’s commitment, the MoD provides plenty of support in the form of training expertise, equipment and access to military training areas, camps and courses.

 Combined Cadet Force is a unique educational partnership which operates in schools across the UK.
 Through military-themed activities, cadets have the opportunity to develop skills such as leadership, self-reliance, resourcefulness, endurance and perseverance.
 CCF contingents contain one or more sections from the Army, Royal Navy, Royal Marines or the Royal Air Force, and promote the aims and values of the services they represent.